-Vieira Slams Balotelli As Move From Nice Looms
+Vieira slams Balotelli as move from Nice looms

-Nice manager Patrick Vieira has criticized wantaway forward Mario Balotelli after the Italian failed to show for pre-season.
+Nice manager Patrick Vieira has criticised wantaway forward Mario Balotelli after the Italian failed to show for pre-season.

 Balotelli has scored 43 goals in 66 appearances for the Ligue 1 side, rebuilding his reputation after a wayward few years in England and his home country.